 Other hardware goodies include a pair of HDMI ports, one DisplayPort input, support for G-Sync and FreeSync/ActiveSync, a pair of USB-A 3.0 ports for peripherals, a headphone/microphone port, and a splash of RGB lighting.
 The display is compatible with a standard 100mm VESA mount, if you’d like to mount it to your own arms or include it in a multi-monitor setup.

 While it’s nice to see the price of OLED monitors continually go down, the 27GR95QE-B might not be the best deal in terms of pure hardware.
 Were I in the market for a new monitor (and inclined to spend a month’s rent on one), I’d add a hundred bucks and go for Dell’s Alienware AW3423DWF.
 For a little extra dough you get a curved 34-inch ultrawide, with the only real downgrade being a slightly slower 165Hz panel.

-The Ultragear 27GR95QE-B doesn’t seem to be in stock at any retailer, and based on the incomplete spec list, it might be a few weeks before it actually becomes available.
-Sorry if you were looking to stuff an extremely large, rectangular stocking.
+The Ultragear 27GR95QE-B doesn’t seem to be in stock at any retailer (it’s only available vis preorder).
+So, apologies if you were looking to stuff an extremely large, rectangular stocking.

 Michael is a former graphic designer who's been building and tweaking desktop computers for longer than he cares to admit.
 His interests include folk music, football, science fiction, and salsa verde, in no particular order.